 Municipalities, Counties and Boards of Education are on the front line for many serious safety issues impacting the public.
-For example, New Jersey has the twelfth highest pedestrian accident rate in the country.
-While there has been a steady reduction in motor vehicle fatalities, the accident rate is now increasing because of distracted driving including the use of cell phones and text messaging.
+For example, New Jersey has the thirteenth highest pedestrian accident rate in the country.
+While there had been a steady reduction in motor vehicle fatalities, the accident rate is now increasing because of distracted driving including the use of cell phones and text messaging.
 Safety and health issues of an aging population has put a tremendous burden on municipal emergency responders at a time when budgets are tight.
 Another rising concern is concussion injuries arising from sports and recreation programs.

 The solution to these issues must include officials at all levels.
 Priorities are determined by what leaders decide to place on their agenda.
 For a safety program to be successful, it must be given consistent attention.
 The safety program’s status should be a recurring item on the governing body’s regular agenda.

 To expand this program, leaders of this informal association decided to incorporate the New Jersey Safety Institute as a non profit volunteer organization to serve as a statewide safety advocate.
-New members joining the program include the office of the New Jersey State Risk Manager, the New Jersey Association of Counties, the NJ School Association Insurance Group, the School Pool for Excess Liability Limits (SPELL), Safety National Casualty Corporation and the GENESIS Insurance Company.